Just Like Eddie

 "Just Like Eddie" is a song by recording artist Heinz.
 The song was his second solo release after leaving the band The Tornados.

 Background

 The song was a tribute to American rock 'n' roll pioneer Eddie Cochran.
 The song was produced and engineered by Joe Meek and was released via the record label Decca in 1963.
 The guitar on the track was played by Ritchie Blackmore, later a founding member of Deep Purple.
-The song written by Joe Meek's associate Geoff Goddard.
-The song is Heinz's only successful song as a solo artist when it entered the Top 20 in the UK Singles Chart.
-The song peaked at number 5 on the chart.
-The B-side featured with the song was titled "Don't You Knock On My Door".
+The song was written by Joe Meek's associate Geoff Goddard.
+The song was Heinz's only successful song as a solo artist when it entered the Top 20 in the UK Singles Chart.
+The song peaked at number 5 on that chart.
+The B-side featured the song, "Don't You Knock On My Door".

-Heinz's other singles were "Country Boy" (1963), "You Were There" (1963).
+Heinz's other singles were "Country Boy" (1963), and "You Were There" (1963).

 Reception

 In his book, Rock & Roll: Facts, Figures & Fun, Mike Evans said that it was a tribute record that was not opportunistic like others, because it was released three years after Cochran's death.